-This will allow for an acceptable percentage deviation from the Origin Column value.
+This option allows the user to define an acceptable percentage deviation from the Origin Column value.
 Percentage increases and decreases are treated the same way.
-Acceptable Threshold values ranges from 0.0001% to 10^29%
+Acceptable Threshold values ranges from 0.0001% to 10^29%.

-Based on a ± range of acceptable deviation from the selected Origin Column value.
-Acceptable Threshold values range from 0.0001 to 10^29
+This option allows the user to define an absolute ± range of acceptable deviation from the selected Origin Column value.
+Acceptable Threshold values range from 0.0001 to 10^29.

 Generate Column Names from the QueryPair